adidner/youtube-speed-by-channel/Documentation/PLAN.md

     - [X] Solved.
 Looks like my timeout interval didn't die itself which was creating issues.
     - [X] Sub bug here where it seems (navigating to a video and then to another both of which have times set for them results in both obtaining the same setYoutubeTimeDisplay() as the first video, must fix)
 - [X] Bug where we sometimes get many repeated setYoutubeTimeDisplay() times for the new stuff
+- [] Delete row not working again? (specifically deleting rows in the middle not working)
+- [X] Case insensitivity
+- [] injection of text part not working consistently
+- [] pretty ifying

 - [] Every save to storage should trigger the function that sets Speed in the likely case you're on a page you want to be a different speed already -> see background onChange handler
 - [] Art assets